vincenthome/.my-config/snippets/az/aks/nginx/README.md

 # To explore k8s

-## Modify nginx.conf server -> listen port # to anything other than 80

 ## Use Dockerfile to build a custom nginx image

 ## Use Kubectl apply -f nginx.yaml (kaf) to deploy